DriveMLM: Aligning Multi-Modal Large Language Models with Behavioral Planning States for Autonomous Driving: Experiments

 \subsection{Data Analysis}

 We have collected $280$ hours of driving data for training.
 These data consist of 50k routes, collected in 30 driving scenarios with different weather and lighting conditions across 8 maps (Town01, Town02, Town03, Town04, Town06, Town07, Town10HD, Town12) in CARLA.
 On average, each scenario has about 200 trigger points on each map to be randomly triggered.
 Each scenario is either a common or rare safety-critical situation in driving.
-Details of these scenarios are in the supplementary.
 For each frame, we collect images from 4 cameras on the front, rear, left, and right, and also the point clouds from a LiDAR sensor added in the center of the ego vehicle.
-All data we collected have corresponding explanations and accurate decisions that successfully drive through scenarios.
+All data has corresponding explanations and accurate decisions that successfully drive through scenarios.

-Table \ref{tab:data_comparison} presents the comparison with the previous datasets designed for driving understanding with natural language.
+\tabref{tab:data_comparison} presents the comparison with the previous datasets designed for driving understanding with natural language.
 Our data has two unique features.
 The first is the alignment of behavioral planning states.
 This enables us to transform the MLLM planner's output to control signal so that our framework can control vehicles in closed-loop driving.
 The second is human interaction annotation.
 It is characterized by natural language instructions given by humans alongside the responding decisions and explanations.
 The objective is to improve the ability to understand human instructions and respond accordingly.

+Our training data contains 30 common or rare safety-critical scenarios, and \tabref{tab:scenario_list} lists the names of all the scenarios and describes the source of the scenarios.
+Non-custom scenarios (marked as $\dagger$ and $\ddagger$) are usually set by loading preset trigger points, which makes it difficult to set them in other maps.
+Therefore, we have dynamized the scenarios to automatically find suitable trigger points on any map in preparation for the scenario setup.
+It is worth noting that all scenarios in \tabref{tab:scenario_list} have been dynamized.